Click here to visit our new adoption site for all adoption and post adoption services.

 In their words…

 Thank you for being with me in my most difficult times and helping me develop the capacity of helping myself and my family.
-I am very happy to see another family get my precious chance. —Aberash Mother of Sponsored Child, Ethiopia
+I am very happy to see another family get my precious chance. —Aberash Mother in Program, Ethiopia

-I’m very thankful to you, dear sponsor.
+I’m very thankful to you, dear donor.
 You are supporting me in my education and I promise I will not let you down any time.
 I’ll keep my words, and I’ll be a very bright person in future.
-Thank you for your helpful, I’m very thankful towards you, dear sponsor.
+Thank you for your helpful, I’m very thankful towards you, dear donor.
 Thank you so much.
-I thank you all from the bottom of my heart. —Dipta Sponsored Child, India
+I thank you all from the bottom of my heart. —Dipta Child in Program, India

 OUR WAY